dougeby/IntuneDocs/intune-user-help/use-managed-apps-on-your-device-ios.md

  Apps are also made available to you based on your device type.
 For example, if you're using the Company Portal app for iOS, you'll have access to iOS apps, but not Android apps.

  ## Request an app for work or school
  If there's an app you need, but don't see in Company Portal, you can request it.
-Find contact details for your **Helpdesk** in the Company Portal app, on the help & support page.
+Find contact details for your **Helpdesk** in the Company Portal app, in the **Support** tab.
 You'll find the same contact information on the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).

 ### What can my company support manage in an app?